Gregorian calendar: Description

-Calendar cycles repeat completely every 400 years, which equals 146,097 days.
+Calendar cycles (ignoring lunar and Easter calculations) repeat completely every 400 years, which equals 146,097 days.
 Of these 400 years, 303 are regular years of 365 days and 97 are leap years of 366 days.
 A mean calendar year is 365 97/400 days = 365.2425 days, or 365 days, 5 hours, 49 minutes and 12 seconds.
-During intervals that do not contain any century common years (such as 1900), the calendar repeats every 28 years, during which February 29 will fall on each of the seven days of the week once and only once.
-All other dates of the year fall on each day exactly four times, each day of the week having gaps of 6 years, 5 years, 6 years, and 11 years, in that order.
+The cycle contains exactly 20,871 weeks (146,097 = 7 × 20,871).

 Gregorian reform

 The Gregorian calendar was a reform of the Julian calendar.
-It was instituted by papal bull Inter gravissimas dated 24 February 1582 by Pope Gregory XIII, after whom the calendar is named.
+It was instituted by the papal bull Inter gravissimas dated 24 February 1582 by Pope Gregory XIII, after whom the calendar is named.
 The motivation for the adjustment was to bring the date for the celebration of Easter to the time of year in which it was celebrated when it was introduced by the early Church.
 The error in the Julian calendar (its assumption that there are exactly 365.25 days in a year) had led to the date of the equinox according to the calendar drifting from the observed reality, and thus an error had been introduced into the calculation of the date of Easter.
 Although a recommendation of the First Council of Nicaea in 325 specified that all Christians should celebrate Easter on the same day, it took almost five centuries before virtually all Christians achieved that objective by adopting the rules of the Church of Alexandria (see Easter for the issues which arose).